hansbuehler/cdxbasics/README.md

 The purpose of initializing functions usually with `quiet` is that they can be used accross different contexts without printing anything by default.

+## version

+Framework to keep track of versions of functions, and their dependencies.
+Main use case is a data pipeline where a changfe in version of down a dependency tree should trigger an update of the "full" version of the respective top level calculation.